How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 How to add All Borders to the Excel cells [Click on the image for a detailed view]

-Note: We have used Microsoft 365 while preparing the content.
-However, the following operations are applicable to the older versions.
+Note: We used Microsoft 365 while preparing the content.
+However, the following operations are applicable to older versions.

 How to Add Cell Borders in Excel

-We’ll use a sample dataset containing Order Date, Customer, Product, and Sales (USD).
-As you can see in the below image, there is no borderline in the dataset.
-We will apply borders in the following dataset by using 5 methods: adding cell borders using the Borders command, Format Cells dialog box, Keyboard shortcut, the Draw command, and Excel VBA code.
+To illustrate our methods, we’ll use the sample dataset below, which contains no borderlines.
+We will apply borders to this dataset using 5 methods: the Borders command, Format Cells dialog box, Keyboard shortcut, the Draw command, and Excel VBA code.

 sample dataset for borders in excel

-We can easily add borders using the Borders command from the Font group of the Home tab.
-You will get different types of border options there.
-We’ll apply the All Borders for our dataset.
+We can easily add borders using the Borders command from the Font group of the Home tab, where there are a variety of border options.
+We’ll apply the All Borders style for our dataset.

 Inserting all borders among Excel cells

-• We get all cells now with borders like the following image.
+All cells now have borders like in the following image.

 Inserted cell borders